Shelly Liebowitz: Independent (1980-present)

 In 1986 he moved to Florida and formed Creative Media, a company with talent management, video, advertising and production divisions.
 In the following years he signed new talent such as The Johnson Boys, Darrell Chambers, Kim Hoyer, and Da Boyz.

 It was during this time that Liebowitz produced a benefit concert for the Artificial Reef Foundation called “The Coconuts Festival”.

 In the aftermath of 1992's Hurricane Andrew, Liebowitz co-produced a music video for the Florida Hurricane Relief Fund featuring a rendition of “You’ll Never Walk Alone” by one of his recording artists, Darrell Chambers.
 The filming took place the day after the hurricane in the most devastated areas, with the aid of the Governor's office.
 It aired within 24 hours of being filmed and helped to raise nearly $4 million in relief funds.

-In 1996 he took on work as a consultant for The International Jazz Hall of Fame, and assisted in arrangements for host Steve Allen, along with several presenters and sponsors for the IJHF's Inductions Ceremonies.
+In 1996, he took on work as a consultant for The International Jazz Hall of Fame, and assisted in arrangements for host Steve Allen, along with several presenters and sponsors for the IJHF's Inductions Ceremonies.

-In 1998 Liebowitz moved to Southern California and died in Thousand Oaks.
+In 1998, Liebowitz moved to Southern California.
 There, he acted for a short time as a consultant before founding SRI Records in 1999.
 He was the executive producer of "Judy, Frank & Dean," which aired as part of a pledge drive special nationally for PBS Television stations.
 This special starred Judy Garland, Frank Sinatra and Dean Martin.

-Recent projects
+Later projects

-Liebowitz has been vocal in his criticism of the modern recording industry, specifically the focus on short-term contracts and lack of artist development.
+Liebowitz was vocal in his criticism of the modern recording industry, specifically the focus on short-term contracts and lack of artist development.
 He has also criticized self-publishing artists for the same reason, advocating small independent labels as the best avenue for developing great talent.

-A recent recording project, Friends and Family, was a duets recording with Ray Brown, Jr., the son of Ella Fitzgerald and Ray Brown, released in September 2008.
-It features duets with artists Jane Monheit, Melba Moore, James Moody, Maria Muldaur, Dr. John, Dionne Warwick, Freda Payne, Sophie B. Hawkins, Paul Williams, Dr. Lonnie Smith, Dave Somerville, Sally Kellerman, Kim Hoyer, Ella and Haylee Fitzgerald.
+A recording project, Friends and Family, was a duets recording with Ray Brown Jr., the son of Ella Fitzgerald and Ray Brown, and was released in September 2008.
+It featured duets with artists Jane Monheit, Melba Moore, James Moody, Maria Muldaur, Dr. John, Dionne Warwick, Freda Payne, Sophie B. Hawkins, Paul Williams, Dr. Lonnie Smith, Dave Somerville, Sally Kellerman, Kim Hoyer, Ella and Haylee Fitzgerald.

-In 2011, it was announced that he was acting as executive producer on the film The Legend of Fillmore Slim, a biopic of the San Francisco blues legend.
-Rapper Snoop Dogg is slated to play the title role.
-He is also currently working on “Legs,” a television pilot with six completed feature-length scripts, as well as a theatrical production, “The Rock and Roll Bus,” set on the tour bus of the first integrated rock tour in 1957.
+In 2011, it was announced that he was acting as executive producer on the film, The Legend of Fillmore Slim, a biopic of the San Francisco blues legend.
+Rapper Snoop Dogg was slated to play the title role.
+Liebowitz was also working on Legs, a television pilot with six completed feature-length scripts, as well as a theatrical production, The Rock and Roll Bus, set on the tour bus of the first integrated rock tour in 1957.

-Liebowitz is director of music and arts for Swipe 4 the Kids, a partnership with electronic payment program Eclypse Solutions in which they forward a percentage of their merchants' fee to youth enrichment programs at local schools.
+Liebowitz was director of music and arts for Swipe 4 the Kids, a partnership with electronic payment program Eclypse Solutions in which they forward a percentage of their merchants' fee to youth enrichment programs at local schools.